adobe/commerce-checkout-starter-kit/README.md

 To run the script, ensure you have set the followings up:

-1. You have the commerce eventing module installed in your commerce instance.
+1. You have the [commerce eventing module](#install-commerce-eventing-module-in-adobe-commerce) installed in your commerce instance.
-   - If not, install the Adobe I/O Events for Adobe Commerce module in your commerce instance following this [documentation](https://developer.adobe.com/commerce/extensibility/events/installation/).
 2. Make sure you have already set up the [Adobe Commerce HTTP Client](#adobe-commerce-http-client) to authenticate with the commerce instance.
 3. Ensure that your [events.config.yaml](#eventsconfigyaml) and `.env` files are correctly configured with the commerce event provider specification.
    - The event provider needs to be created in advance, which you can do by running the [configure-events](#configure-events) script.